SchrauwenS/Project-Ergo/README.md

 * nodemon: needs to be installed globally to work, if you want to use the regular node.exe delete the 'Node.exe path' string in the project properties.
 * body-parser: parsing json posted information.
 * connect-mongo: user session storage.
-* express: REST API-fication of NodeJS.
+* express: REST API-fiction of NodeJS.
 * express-session: for user sessions.
 * jade: view engine.
 * mongoose